rust-bakery/nom/doc/error_management.md

   /// position of the error in the input data pub input: I,
   /// nom error code
-  pub code: ErrorKind,
+  pub code: ParserKind,
 }
 ```

-This structure contains a `nom::error::ErrorKind` indicating which kind of
+This structure contains a `nom::error::ParserKind` indicating which kind of
-parser encountered an error (example: `ErrorKind::Tag` for the `tag()`
+parser encountered an error (example: `ParserKind::Tag` for the `tag()`
 combinator), and the input position of the error.

 This error type is fast and has very low overhead, so it is suitable for